-RDA Funds are limited to 10% or less of the project's financing sources.
-Projects shall demonstrate RDA funding is necessary for the project to succeed and that the request is reasonable.
-Applicants must maximize private market funding sources and obtain commercial loans sized with the highest loan-to-value and lowest debt service to minimize the HDLP request.
+HDLP Funds are limited to 10% or less of the project's cost.
+Projects shall demonstrate funding is necessary for the project to succeed and that the request is reasonable.
+Applicants must maximize private market funding sources and obtain commercial loans sized with the greatest possible loan-to-value or lowest possible debt service coverage ratio to minimize the HDLP request.